adamokasha/algorithms-data-structures/algorithms/merge-sort/merge-sort.md

 ## Description

 Sorts a list (array) by splitting it down to single or zero element arrays and then recursively merging.
-Uses a divide and conquer approach and explots the face that a single or zero element array is always sorted.
+Uses a divide and conquer approach and exploits the face that single or zero elements arrays are always sorted.

 ## Implementation